Th3CracKed/youtube_ad_clicker_serverless/README.md

-# Serverless - AWS Node.js Typescript
+# Serverless - Youtube ad clicker

-This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).

-For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).
+- This project is created for learning purposes.
+Using it is against the Youtube terms.

 ## Installation/deployment instructions